 Essential Ingredients

-- Cheeses: A combination of cheeses works best.
-Popular choices include sharp cheddar for flavor, Gruyère for creaminess, and mozzarella for meltability.
+- Cheeses: Mix sharp cheddar for flavor, Gruyère for creaminess, and mozzarella for stretch.

-- Milk and Cream: Whole milk and heavy cream create a luxurious sauce.
-The combination helps achieve that desired creamy texture.
+- Milk and Cream: Whole milk plus heavy cream give you that thick, rich sauce.

-- Seasonings: Salt and pepper are essential, along with mustard powder to enhance the cheese flavor!
+- Seasonings: Salt, pepper, plus mustard powder to boost the cheese taste.

 Optional Additions

-- Bacon or Ham: Adding cooked bacon or diced ham gives a delicious smokiness to the dish.
+- Bacon or Ham: Cooked bacon or diced ham adds a smoky bite.

-- Vegetables: Consider adding steamed broccoli, jalapeños, or even sun-dried tomatoes for a unique twist.
+- Vegetables: Try steamed broccoli, jalapeños, or sun-dried tomatoes.

 Step-by-Step Recipe for Creamy Baked Mac and Cheese